About Me

 60 Million Girls Foundation, Communications and Project Evaluation (remote, part-time), Jan 2009 – Present

-The foundation provides grants of $200K – $300K annually for education projects that use an offline digital technology to facilitate access to learning resources.
+The foundation provides $200K – $300K grants annually for education projects that use an offline digital technology to facilitate access to learning resources.

 UNESCO Institute for Statistics, Communications Consultant (remote, contracts), Oct 2018 – Dec 2023